 - Foster and disseminate the development of appropriate techniques and methods of conservation and adaptive (re)use.

 - Attract funding for documentation conservation and (re)use

 - Explore and develop new ideas for the future of a sustainable built environment based on the past experiences of the Modern Movement.

-DOCOMOMO International’s Constitution was approved in Eindhoven on September 14, 1990.
+DOCOMOMO International’s Constitution and its appendices were approved in Eindhoven on September 14, 1990.
 It was: